andreafuturi/gitmini/README.md

 `git current`

-Returns the name of the current ticket you're working on
+Returns the name of the current ticket you're working on, in case your forgot.

-`git unpublish`

-Coming soon

 ## Install:
 1. Open a terminal or command prompt.